 At the end of the day, we don’t think makeup wipes should be the end-all-be-all in your cleansing routine.
 Much like hand sanitizing in place of hand washing, makeup wipes should be reserved for situations where using a face wash isn’t an option (camping, gym, etc).
 Or, you can use them supplementally to remove stubborn makeup before washing your face.

-There are some brands that do makeup wipes right.
-Here are five great eco-friendly makeup wipes that get the job done, while being gentler on the environment and your skin!
+While eliminating makeup wipes might feel like a great sacrifice of inconvenience, these alternative makeup removal methods are both eco-friendly and a snap.
+Here are five great eco-friendly methods that get the job done, while being gentler on the environment and your skin!

 We carefully hand-select products based on strict purity standards, and only recommend products we feel meet this criteria.
 100% PURE™ may earn a small commission for products purchased through affiliate links.